Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Inverting the Laplacian and perturbing to a Calabi-Yau metric

+To complete the proof of Theorem \ref{thm:mainThm}, we use linear theory, together with the machinery of Tian-Yau \cite{YauTianII} and Hein \cite{HeinPhd}, to perturb the asymptotically Calabi-Yau metric to a globally Ricci-flat metric using the Calabi-Yau structure on the model spaces and their approximations of $\cX$.
+As these techniques are well-documented, we only outline the argument and refer the reader to \cite{HeinPhd, GaborPaper, YauTianII} for full details.

-In this section, we show that in properly defined weighted spaces on $X_0$ and $X_{p'}$, the Laplacian is invertible.
-Extra care must be taken for $X_0$ since it has non-isolated singularities.
-However, they are still tractable using results on edge metrics from \cite{Degeratu_2017} and \cite{Rafe1991EllipticTO}.
+In the proper weighted spaces on $X_0$ and $X_{p'}$, the Laplacian is invertible.
+The singularities are tractable using results on edge metrics from \cite{Degeratu_2017} and \cite{Rafe1991EllipticTO}.
+The two main results on the invertibility of the Laplacian follow similarly to \Sz \cite[Propositions 23, 24]{GaborPaper} are as follows. \begin{proposition} On $X_0$, the operator $\Delta_{X_0}$ is invertible for the proper weights